 It is unlikely the WBCA would exist today if not for a group of women's coaches who met at the 1981 Olympic Festival in Syracuse, N.Y., to discuss the formation of a coaches association.
-Among those attending that meeting were Illinois State head coach Jill Hutchison, who was elected the first president of the then-nameless organization; 1984 Olympic coach Pat Summitt of Tennessee; 1988 Olympic coach Kay Yow of North Carolina State; 1992 Olympic coach Theresa Grentz of Illinois, Rutgers and St. Josephs; C. Vivian Stringer of Cheyney State, Iowa and Rutgers; and Colleen Matsuhara of Nebraska and UC-Irvine.
+Among those attending that meeting were Jill Hutchison of Illinois State, who was elected the first president of the then-nameless organization; 1984 Olympic coach Pat Summitt of Tennessee; 1988 Olympic coach Kay Yow of North Carolina State; 1992 Olympic coach Theresa Grentz of Illinois, Rutgers and St. Josephs; C. Vivian Stringer of Cheyney State, Iowa and Rutgers; and Colleen Matsuhara of Nebraska and UC-Irvine.

 The group met again on Sept.
 1 in Wayne, Pa., and named James Madison head coach Betty Jaynes as interim executive director.
 Jaynes officially resigned her position as James Madison head coach following the 1981-82 season and operated the WBCA office with an intern in Wayne, Pa.
 Bill Orr of Tel-Ra Productions provided the office facilities rent free.
 Jaynes hired Regina Sullivan as the organization's first assistant executive director in 1985 and subsequently moved the WBCA office to Atlanta.

 Jaynes retired as chief executive officer in 2001 and was succeeded by Beth Bass, who served as CEO until April 2014.
 Danielle M. Donehew was named the association's new executive director on July 2, 2014.

 The WBCA is a non-profit association that governs its affairs according to its bylaws.
 These rules establish the categories of and qualifications for membership in the Association; the composition and authority of the organization's officers, board of directors and other standing committees; and provides a means for the membership to amend them.
 The membership adopted a comprehensive revision to the document in 2015, which is now in effect.